liseda-lab/Supervised-SS/README.md

 This toolkit was successfully applied in a set of 21 protein and gene benchmark datasets (PPI-ALL1, PPI-ALL3, PPI-DM1, PPI-DM3, PPI-HS1, PPI-HS3, PPI-SC1, PPI-SC3, PPI-EC1, PPI-EC3, MF-ALL1, MF-ALL3, MF-DM1, MF-DM3, MF-HS1, MF-HS3, MF-SC1, MF-SC3, MF-EC1, MF-EC3, HPO-dataset) of different species for evaluation.
 The data is in [Data/kgsimDatasets](https://github.com/ritatsousa/Supervised-SS/tree/master/Data/kgsimDatasets) folder.

 In the MF (also called PFAM) datasets, two proxies of protein similarity based on their biological properties were employed: sequence similarity and PFAM similarity.
-In PPI protein datasets, two similarity proxies were also employed: sequence similarity and protein-protein interactions.
+Two similarity proxies were also employed in PPI protein datasets: sequence similarity and protein-protein interactions.
 For the HPO-dataset, the proxy similarity is based on phenotypic series.

-Regarding the semantic aspects, for the protein datasets, we consider the GO aspects as semantic aspects.
+Regarding the semantic aspects, we consider the GO aspects as semantic aspects for the protein datasets.
-For the gene dataset, in addition to the three GO aspects, the similarity is also calculated for the HP phenotypic abnormality subgraph.
+In addition to the three GO aspects, the similarity is also calculated for the HP phenotypic abnormality subgraph for the gene dataset.
 Therefore, instead of three semantic aspects, we consider four semantic aspects.

 ## 1. Semantic Aspects Selection

-As default, our toolkit uses subgraphs rooted in the classes at a distance of one from the KG root class or the subgraphs when the KGs have multiple roots as SAs.
+By default, our toolkit uses subgraphs rooted in the classes at a distance of one from the KG root class or the subgraphs when the KGs have multiple roots as SAs.
 However, SAs can also be manually defined by selecting the root classes that anchor the aspects.